HarcourtsAcademy/grav-ha-user/pages/04.online-learning/10.bites/2017/06/20/emilie-jordanou/emilie-jordanou.md

 ---

-[Emilie Jordanou](https://www.facebook.com/profile.php?id=100009204592812) from Harcourts Wantirna shares some advice on building your team to assist you in taking your business to the next level.
-Some great takeaways from our No. 1 Sales Consultant in Victoria (2017)!
+[Emilie Jordanou](https://www.facebook.com/profile.php?id=100009204592812&noprocess) from Harcourts Wantirna shares some advice on building your team to assist you in taking your business to the next level.
+Some great takeaways from our No. 1 Sales Consultant in Victoria in 2017!

 ===